-The Forum will work with relevant partner agencies and suppliers to ensure that good public transport with sufficient links to transport hubs and residential areas is available to and from the larger commercial areas.
+Good public transport with sufficient links to transport hubs and residential areas needs to be available to and from the larger commercial areas.

-Developers will be expected to contribute financially as appropriate to the scale and location of the proposal to the provision of adequate transport arrangements to support new businesses and services, in a way that does not add to existing traffic problems in the surrounding area.
+Developers must contribute financially to the provision of adequate transport arrangements to support new businesses and services, in a way that does not add to existing traffic problems in the surrounding area.